-While in public places, such as supermarkets and bars, or while walking on pavements and footpaths, you have the right to feel safe.
+You have the right to feel safe in public and private places such as supermarkets and bars, while walking on pavements and footpaths, or when doing your job.

 Under the Highways Act 1980, your local council is responsible for making sure any pavements or pathways are well maintained and safe for use.
 They should do the same for roads, parks and other areas which are open to the public.